bitpay/bitcore-node/docs/build.md

 npm start
 ```

+This will then start the syncing process for Bitcoin Core and the extended capabilities as provided by the built-in Address Module (details below).

 ## Cross-Compiling for ARM processors such as Android devices and Raspberry Pi-type devices

 Bitcore-node has been tested on recent ARM processors like ARM CORTEX-A7 on Linux variants.
 We've tested Bitcore-node with armhf (hardware floating point support).
 It is much easier to cross-compile on a faster computer and transfer to the target device.
 Please refer to: https://wiki.debian.org/CrossToolchains.
 The following is the command to run on a linux build computer for a linux-based Raspberry Pi.